What does FTP stand for?

-FTP servers are the software applications that enable the transfer of files from one device to another.
-It might sound complicated, but essentially, FTP servers are just computers that have an FTP address and are dedicated to receiving FTP connections.
+FTP servers are software applications that enable the transfer of files from one device (i.e., a Mac, Windows, or Linux computer) to another.
+It might sound complicated, but FTP servers are simply computers that have an FTP address and are dedicated to receiving FTP connections.
 They perform two simple tasks: “get” and “put.”
-In short, you can either “get” files from the FTP server or “put” files on the FTP server.
+You can either “get” files from the FTP server or “put” files on the FTP server.
 When you upload files, they’ll be transferred from your personal device to the server.
 Alternatively, when you download files, they’ll be transferred from the server to your personal device.
-At the most basic level, therefore, FTP servers are the midpoint between the recipient and the sender.
+Therefore, at the most basic level, FTP servers are the midpoint between the recipient and the sender.

 How does FTP work?

 FTP is a client-server protocol.
 In other words, the client requests the files, and the server provides them.
 As such, an FTP protocol requires two basic channels to establish a connection: